abbreviatedman/mongo-talk/README.md

 ![silly inception gif](./embed.gif)

-(You'll see how this is done later.)
+(We'll see how this is done later.)

 ## Enter The Jargondome!